adjeiv/ascii-art/README.md

-# ascii-art
+# ASCII Art

 ASCII Art Creator

-This ASCII Art Creator takes input from the camera in order to generate a colourised ASCII art version, and prints to the terminal.
+This module takes input from the camera in order to generate a colourised ASCII art version, and prints to the terminal.